 Individuals over the age of 9, except for those who have trouble breathing, must wear face masks in public.
 All businesses must post signs and ensure requirements are being followed.
-All previous capacity limitations for retailers have been lifted.
+All previous capacity limitations for retail stores have been lifted.
 These businesses must still continue to follow all applicable safety guidelines, including, but not limited to, mandatory face coverings and social distancing.

 For more information, visit dhhr.wv.gov/COVID-19/Pages/default.aspx.

 Individuals are required to use cloth face coverings while in public.
 Businesses must limit indoor capacity to 25% and require face coverings for both employees and customers.

 To the greatest extent feasible, stores should limit crowding and encourage social distancing for personnel and patrons, offer or enhance alternative shopping methods, including online shopping, curbside pickup, and delivery options, provide shoppers and personnel with wipes or other disinfectants to use on carts, handles, touch pads, or other frequently touched areas, increase cleaning and sanitation as much as possible, and encourage both employees and customers to wear face coverings.